The following guidelines are based on the best current evidence from the American College of Obstetricians and Gynecologists:

 Smoking, Nicotine, and Vaping

-Women should not smoke cigarettes during pregnancy.
+Women should not smoke cigarettes or e-cigarettes during pregnancy.
 If they are unable to quit entirely, they should reduce it as much as possible.

 Nicotine replacement (with patches or gum) is appropriate as part of a smoking cessation strategy.